-These painted wooden eggs will long outlast the hard-boiled kind and are so much nicer than plastic eggs.
+These eggs will long outlast the hard-boiled kind and are sturdier than plastic eggs.

 How to Paint Wooden Easter Eggs